Kingerstar/Kingerstar.github.io/README.md

 ## Usage

-To use Chill Weather, simply open the application in your web browser, enter the name of the city you're interested in, and enjoy the relaxing ambiance while staying updated about the weather.
+To use Chill Weather, simply open the application in your web browser, enter the name of the city you're interested in, and enjoy the relaxing song while staying updated about the weather.

 ## Important Note